vrn11/resilience/readme.md

 1. Implement the ILoadShedder interface.
 2. Add your implementation to the LoadShedderFactory.

+### Adding a custom caching strategy
+1. Implement the IResilienceDistributedCache interface.
+2. Use your implementation in the circuit breaker or load shedder.

 ### Contributing
 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
 2. Create a feature branch.
 3. Submit a pull request.

+## Acknowledgments
+- Inspired by resilience patterns such as Circuit Breaker and Load Shedding.
+- Built with .NET 9.0.
+- Redis integration powered by StackExchange.Redis.